| APM 4, Japan Unofficial Job offer from

 my technical skills, I think that working in a job I enjoy will

+help me build up good team work skills.
 As well as learning Japanese at APU, I also put a lot of effort

 into making friends.
 I wanted people to understand me; everybody